 Example

-This grid is a great example to show how tacking the empty groups can be the most productive way to proceed.
+This grid is a great example to show how tackling the empty groups can be the most productive way to proceed.

 The solution for number 8 is a given one in this group.
 By placing it, the player immediately unlocks the solution for number 3, which in turn reveals the placement for number 9.